tursilion/spaceacerti/readme.md

 -----------

 - Title graphics originally by Brendan Wiese - http://starbow.com - converted by Tursi
-- Boss graphics originally by Dan C, from the Tyrian project, released - http://lostgarden.com/2007/04/free-game-graphics-tyrian-ships-and.html - converted by Tursi
 - Other graphics by Tursi

 Music Credits